Loving God. Loving Neighbors. Living in Community.

 The Children’s Defense Fund (CDF) Freedom Schools program provides summer enrichment that helps children fall in love with reading, increase their self-esteem, and generate positive attitudes toward learning.
 Children are taught using a model curriculum that supports children and families around five essential components: high quality academic enrichment; parent and family involvement; civic engagement and social action; intergenerational leadership development; and nutrition, health and mental health.

-Our hope is to be a Freedom School site in 2020!
 If you would like more information on the program, please contact the church office through the contact form on our website or call 937-278-4731.

 Wesley Community Center